Automattic/newspack-blocks/README.md

 To get set up for block development, run `composer install && npm install`

+### Generating Builds

-To build blocks, run `npm run build:webpack`
+To generate a build of the current blocks, run `npm run build:webpack`.

-To clean out the built blocks, run `npm run clean`
+To clean out the built blocks, run `npm run clean`.

+### Developing

+To work on Block development and have Webpack watch your files for changes run: `npm start`.

+### Building new Blocks

 To get started with a new block: